A simple algorithm to find the L-curve corner in the regularisation of ill-posed inverse problems: Conclusions

 \section{Conclusions}

-The proposed algorithm allows, for a given inverse problem having the form \ref{eqn:lsq}, the determination of the regularization parameter $\lambda_\mathrm{opt}$ corresponding to the maximum positive curvature of the L-curve.
+The proposed algorithm allows, given an inverse problem having the form \eqref{eqn:funct}, the determination of the regularisation parameter $\lambda_\mathrm{\myname}$ corresponding to the maximum positive curvature of the L-curve.
 The algorithm is designed for maximum simplicity of implementation on already existing solvers.
-In a test on real electrical resistance tomography problem, convergence is achieved in a couple of dozen iterations, each iteration corresponding to a redetermination of \ref{eqn:funct}.
+On both test problems or in a real electrical resistance tomography problem, convergence is achieved in less than 20 iterations.
+Compared to a common routine for the location of the L-curve corner such as \texttt{Regularisation Tools} the present algorithm returns strongly compatible results with a reduced calculation effort.